RoboCup-SPL/GameController/README.md

 Pick the two teams that are playing.
 They have to be different teams.
 If you are practicing alone, use the "Invisibles" as second team.

-SPL: The left team will always play with the jerseys that are specified first in the file teams.cfg.
-The right team will also play with its primary jerseys unless their color is the same as the jersey color of the left team.
-Then, the secondary jerseys will be used instead.
+SPL: The GameController automatically selects the jersey colors: If only one team has custom jerseys (defined in the file "teams.cfg"), its jersey color is picked first, otherwise the jersey color of the left is picked first.
+For both teams, the first jersey color that they have and, if picking second, that does not conflict with the jersey color of the opponent is selected in the following sequence:

+* Left team: custom 1, custom 2, blue, red
+* Right team: custom 1, custom 2, red, blue

 You also have to select whether you play a game in the preliminaries or a play-off game.
 In the preliminaries the clock will continue to run during game stoppages and there will be no penalty shootout in case of a draw.
 In play-off games, the clock will be stopped and there may be penalty shootout.
 In addition, kick-offs will be